aneldev/dyna-fetch/README.md

 - New prop `retry?: (error: AxiosError) => boolean;`.
 Validate the error to retry or not.
 - The returned error is not an IError that wraps the AxiosError but the AxiosError directly.
 Still the IError returned on 5017 & 5019.

+## v3.1.0

+- Cancel request on demand
+- Cancel request on retry